Smira87/WebDev/README.md

 virtualenv env
 source ./env/bin/activate
 ```

-Create some folder into your env and upload there files from Download section https://bitbucket.org/sippysoft/sippy_xmlapi_tests/downloads/
-And upload the files from this repositorium to the same folder.
+Upload the files from this repositorium to the same folder.

 make export as follows: